 Years of planning and fundraising preceded the initial commencement of full-time editorial work in 2012, and support came from numerous places.
 The development and publication of this site was funded by the National Historical Publications and Records Commission (NHPRC) through two one-year grants in the Publishing Historical Records in Documentary Editions program between 2015-6 and 2016-7.
 Subsequent NHPRC grants in from 2018 to present, have continued to support editorial production on the site.

-Editorial work on the Civil War Governors of Kentucky has been supported by the National Endowment for the Humanities through the Scholarly Editions and Translations program, running from 2011 to 2020.
+Editorial work on the Civil War Governors of Kentucky has been supported by the National Endowment for the Humanities three three-year grants in the Scholarly Editions and Translations program, running from 2011 to 2020.

 With support from these institutions, as well Kentucky State Government and private benefactors, this site launched in June 2016 with over 10,000 digitized, initially transcribed, and marked-up documents.
 CWGK has continued its editorial work, updating the transcriptions of these documents and building out annotated texts.
 Since 2018, CWGK has identified each of the people, organizations, places, and geographical features mentioned within 2,000 documents, linking those corresponding biographical entries to an ever-expanding social network.